Diversity in the Classroom

 Earn a Leader in Classroom Diversity & Inclusion certificate by attending all four Diversity in the Classroom workshops!
 Details:

-- Upon successful attendance of all four workshops, attendees will earn a certificate of completion.
+- Upon successful attendance of four different workshops, attendees will earn a certificate delivered via email.

 - Attendees must RSVP prior to the event using the RSVP links.

 - Attendees must be present for the entire workshop.
 Those who arrive late or leave early will not be receive the certificate.

 - Workshops do not qualify for academic credit.